-While there has not been any actual development within this area in the preceding three (3) years, three zoning actions have been approved within one-half mile.
+While there has not been any actual development within this area in the preceding three (3) years, one zoning action has been approved within one-half mile.

 D. Whether the proposed use(s) would result in a material violation of relevant policies in any elements of the Comprehensive Plan.